peebeejay/CitibikeAPI/README.md

 # Citibike-API-Wrapper

-A library of simple functions used to interact with the Citibike API.
-Contains a background process to ensure quick delivery of data
+A library of simple functions for interaction with the Citibike API.
+Contains a continuously-running background process to ensure quick delivery of up-to-date data

 # How to Use